Privacy Policy

 If you have any concerns or queries regarding the transfer of your personal information please contact us using the details provided below.

-Data security
+Data security and quality

 When using our website you should be aware that no data transmission over the Internet can be guaranteed as totally secure.
 Although we strive to protect such information, we do not warrant the security of any information that you transmit to us over the Internet and you do so at your own risk.